An Open Letter to 99designs

 I’m a fan of your work.
 Your site, sitepoint, is a great resource to designers around the world.

-Over the last year, slowly, you have been drug into the spec work conversation.
+Over the last year, slowly, you have been dragged into the spec work conversation.

 I don’t think you want to be here.
 I really don’t.
 I don’t see you as a middle man trying to make a cheap buck, I think you really care about the design ecosystem.
 With that, I want to challenge you to change your model.
 With the following steps, I see you as being a shining becon of best practices.